WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

    5. Push your changes and validate outputs.
 <br/>
 <br/>
-3. add `pylintrc` to repo structure
+2. add `pylintrc` to repo structure.

-5. Let's Lint test our code again, add the below job to `ci-backend.yml` file:
+3. Let's run a Lint test to our code again, add the below job to `ci-backend.yml` file:
    ```yml
     lint:
       name: Lint